 “Thanks,” he grins and spits out tobacco juice.

-Stu watched the spit and looked like he’ll puke.
+Stu watches the spit and looks like he’ll puke.

 “It’s just chew, Stu.”